American Express: 1990s

-21st century
+2000 to 2009

-In December 2000, American Express agreed to acquire the $226 million credit card portfolio of Bank of Hawaii, then a division of Pacific Century Financial Corporation In January 2006, American Express sold its Bank of Hawaii card portfolio to Bank of America (MBNA).
+In December 2000, American Express agreed to acquire the $226 million credit card portfolio of Bank of Hawaii, then a division of Pacific Century Financial Corporation.
+In January 2006, American Express sold its Bank of Hawaii card portfolio to MBNA America Bank.

 Until 2004, Visa and Mastercard rules prohibited issuers of their cards from issuing American Express cards in the United States.
 This meant, as a practical matter, that U.S. banks could not issue American Express cards.
 These rules were struck down as a result of antitrust litigation brought by the United States Department of Justice.
 In January 2004, American Express reached a deal to have its cards issued by MBNA.
 Initially decried by Mastercard executives as nothing but an "experiment", the cards were issued beginning in October 2004.
 An agreement was reached regarding the acquisition of MBNA by Bank of America whereby Bank of America owned the customer loans and American Express processed the transactions.
 American Express dismissed Bank of America from its antitrust litigation against Visa, Mastercard, and other banks.
 The first card from the partnership, the Bank of America Rewards American Express card, was released on June 30, 2006.

 In June 2005, American Express introduced ExpressPay, a contactless payment system based on wireless RFID.
-In July 2005, American Express issued the American Express Travelers Cheque Card, a stored-value card that serves the same purposes as a traveler's cheque, but can be used in stores like a credit card.
+In July 2005, American Express issued the American Express Travelers Cheque Card, a stored-value card that serves the same purposes as an American Express Travelers Cheque, but can be used in stores like a credit card.
 Amex discontinued the card in October 2007.